6Bolt/Hook-Of-The-Reaper/README.md

 | \>Damage | A Command, with a beginning \>

+A signal can have no Player/All and no Command.

+- :UnusedSignal1
+- :UnusedSignal2
+- :UnuesdSignal3

-A signal can have no Player/All and no Command, or a signal can have Player/All and Command.
-Also Multiple Players and Commands can be after a Signal.
+A signal can have Player/All and Command.
+It cannot have multiple players and after a Signal and Command.
+For example, below is an error in the DefaultLG format.

 - :P1_Damage
 - *P1